 Tax Rewards For Year-End Generosity

 If you're looking for ways to cut your taxes before the end of the year, consider donating cash or property to a qualified charitable organization.
-Besides helping out a worthy cause, you can reduce your taxes for 2016, as long as you adhere to the rules.
+Besides helping out a worthy cause, you can reduce your annual tax bill, as long as you adhere to the rules.
 But there are several potential obstacles to overcome.

 For starters, you generally can deduct the full amount of cash contributions to charity as long as the total doesn't exceed 50% of your annual adjusted gross income (AGI).
 (If you give more than that, you can carry the excess forward to future tax years.)
 Yet the IRS insists on strict recordkeeping for cash and cash-equivalent donations.